arantespp/arantespp.com/posts/zettel/queues-randomly-spin-seriously-out-of-control-and-remain-in-this-state-for-long-periods.md

 ## Notes

 - A random process (sequence of random variables) has the chance to spin out from the mean because the variance of the accumulative total grows larger with time.
-If you flip a fair coin many times, there're chances that the commutative number of heads or tails to be equal diminishes over time.
+If you flip a fair coin many times, the chances that the commutative number of heads or tails to be equal diminishes over time.

 - Even in a low-variance case, as in the case of the coin above, the spin out of control happens.